 - Zippered vinyl mattress encasement to “seal in” any potential bed bugs in the mattress.
 I bought this one.

 - Bed bug climbups to capture any bed bugs that are either trying to climb up your bed legs or down them.
 This is really only for if you suspect you have bed bugs in your home.
-I guess you could travel with them if you want to check your hotel or Airbnb for them, but I haven’t started doing that (yet.
+I guess you could travel with them if you want to check your hotel for them, but I haven’t started doing that (yet.
 Haha.).

 - Bed bug heaterto make sure your luggage is bed-bug-free BEFORE you bring it back in the house after traveling.